Skip to main content

 Veracode Upload and Scan

 Use Veracode Upload and Scan to get a complete security assessment of your application by testing the source code, open source libraries, and assessing the test results against security policies, in a single operation.
-Upload and Scan performs Static Analysis scans, to find flaws in source code, and Software Composition Analysis (SCA) scans, to identify vulnerable libraries.
-You upload a packaged artifact of your application to the Veracode Platform, we prescan or scan your code, and generate scan results that list the discovered findings with remediation guidance.
+Upload and Scan performs Static Analysis scans, to find flaws in source code, and Software Composition Analysis (SCA) scans, to identify vulnerable open-source libraries, malicious libraries, and licenses.
+You upload a packaged artifact of your application to the Veracode Platform, we prescan or scan your code, and generate scan results that list the discovered findings with remediation guidance for resolving them.

 By default, Upload and Scan performs both Static Analysis and SCA scans, but you must have licenses for these products to access the results.

-Alternatively, test your code faster with Veracode Pipeline Scan.
+Alternatively, test your code faster with Veracode Pipeline Scan and resolve Pipeline Scan findings with Veracode Fix.

 How does Upload and Scan work?